Top Ten Seller FAQ’s Answered

-The standard real estate commission in the area is 4-5% of the sales price.
+The standard real estate commission in the area is 4-6% of the sales price.
 This is split between the listing agent and the buyer’s agent (co-operating agent).
 Commissions are not paid directly to the agents, but to our brokerages.
 They collect fees for marketing your home on MLS and other websites, administrative costs, insurance fees, and required fees for storing your transaction records as required by law.
 My brokerage then pays me for representing you in the transaction.
-If you have any questions about the commissions, I’d be happy to discuss with you further. (insert contact me here)
+Commission is always negotiable and open to discussion.
+If you have any questions about the commissions, I’d be happy to discuss with you further HERE.

 What do I need to do to get my home ready to sell?

 My best advise is for me to come do a home visit with you.
 We can discuss how the process will go and I will also ask you how I can make this process easier for you and your family.
+Sellers will be left with a full checklist of what to do so you will never be left in the dark of what’s next in my Seller’s Guide.
 My first recommendation is usually giving the home a thorough cleaning.
 Pack up whatever you don’t need and declutter any and every surface possible.
 You will also want to take care of any repairs and make sure the major mechanicals are in good working order.
 Pressure washing the exterior is a great way to enhance your curb appeal.
 Sprucing up your landscaping is a great idea too.
 If your home overdue for a fresh coat of paint that is one way to help attract buyers to your home.
 Right now, light neutral colours are in.